 Melchizedek is made like unto the Son of God

-Paul in Philippians 2:6 compares Jesus to God (i.e. “[Jesus] didn’t think it robbery to be equal with God”) yet no one would argue that Paul therefore sees a distinction between Jesus and God.
-Another comparison is made in Revelation 3:21 between Christ’s throne and the throne of God the Father; yet Revelation 22:3 informs us that these thrones are the same one throne.
-Therefore, a mere comparison does not necessarily imply distinction.
-Melchizedek was made like unto the Son of God in the sense that He and Christ are both manifestations of the Word of God.
+Paul in Philippians 2:6 compares Jesus to God (i.e. “[Jesus] didn’t think it robbery to be equal with God”) yet no one would argue that Paul disbelieves Jesus is God.
+Another comparison is made in Revelation 3:21 between Christ’s throne and the throne of God the Father; yet Revelation 22:3 informs us that these two thrones are one in the same.
+Therefore, a comparison does not necessarily imply distinction.
+Melchizedek was made like unto the Son of God in the sense that He and Christ are both manifestations of the same Word of God.

 Dr. Henry Morris also tells us that:

-See notes on Gen 14:18, Heb 7:3, The DEFENDER’S Study Bible, Henry M. Morris, Ph.D., LL.D., Litt.D.
+- See notes on Gen 14:18, Heb 7:3, The DEFENDER’S Study Bible, Henry M. Morris, Ph.D., LL.D., Litt.D.